alishagandhii/Dsalytics/README.md

 # DSAlytics

 DSAlytics is a modern web application designed to help users efficiently manage and review coding problems and topics.
-Built with a Node.js backend and a React frontend hosted on GitHub Pages, Recallit offers a smooth user experience for tracking study progress.
+Built with a Node.js backend and a React frontend hosted on GitHub Pages, it offers a smooth user experience for tracking study progress.

 ---